Dog Behaviour Help Hub

 If your dog barks, lunges, freezes, or seems fine off lead but falls apart once the lead goes on, this page is for you.

-A reactive dog on lead can leave owners dreading every outing.
-You might be scanning every corner, crossing the road constantly, or bracing for the next dog, person, bike, or trigger to appear.
-The goal is not to force your dog through it.
-It is to understand what they are telling you and build safer, calmer patterns at a pace they can cope with.
+The goal is not to force your dog through it or make the reaction disappear by pressure.
+It is to understand what they are telling you, spot the earlier signs, and build safer, calmer patterns at a pace they can actually cope with.

-Jennie works across Essex, including South Woodham Ferrers, Chelmsford, Maldon, Braintree, and nearby areas, helping owners who searched for reactive dog training near me and need one-to-one support that fits real walks, real triggers, and real dogs.
+Jennie works across Essex, including South Woodham Ferrers, Chelmsford dog training and behaviour support, Maldon, Braintree dog training and behaviour support, and nearby areas, helping owners who searched for reactive dog training near me and need one-to-one support that fits real walks, real triggers, and real dogs.

 Reactive dog support Assisted lead walks available Calm one-to-one coaching